mirosimo/CARS_THYMELEAF/README.md

 ## Preamble
 I spent maybee two years with Java FX - but this is probably little bit death branch.
-At this time I would like to got a new Job and I found out, that put Energy into Spring, Spring boot is much more meaningfull.
+I have rocognized that put Energy into Spring, Spring boot is much more meaningfull.

-This is a sample application - I have been engaged with Spring Boot just for a few months - for now (May 2023) about 5,6 months.
+I have been engaged with Spring Boot just for a few months - for now (May 2023) about 5,6 months.
 So the applicaton is surely not perfect.
 I am trying step by step implement new features of Spring Boot.
 At the end of this document are placed some screenshots of application.
 For now is used server side template engine **Thymeleaf** - why Thymmeleaf - it just happend on beginning....
 Soon I would like to skip to client side rendering - And practice React or Angular, RestController, etc.